chobbledotcom/blog/content/blog/25-02-19-spamming-works.md

 But "focus" is a finite resource.
 If you're spending time focusing on paid backlinks, or keyword density, or other spammy techniques, that's time you're _not_ spending making your business more appealing to your future customers.

-If you spam the bejeezus out of your site and get it to the #1 spot for a competitive term, but you've neglected to focus on the visitor experience on they're actually on your site, you're onto a loser.
+If you spam the bejeezus out of your site and get it to the #1 spot for a competitive term, but you've neglected to focus on the visitor experience once they're actually on your site, you're onto a loser.
 All the visitors in the world won't help if none of them convert into customers.

 ## You might risk legal penalities